 When to Use Minimum ROAS

 Bid Strategies are provided as ways of maintaining more control over how Facebook spends your money.
-You can roll with defaults, and Facebook will try to get you the most results that they can while meeting your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis..
-Bid Strategies set tighter parameters for Facebook, which may help you maintain costs but you may also not reach your budget.
+You can roll with defaults, and Facebook will try to get you the most results that they can while meeting your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
+More.
+Bid Strategies set tighter parameters for Facebook, which may help you maintain costs but you may also not Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More your budget.

 If you have been optimizing for Value but are struggling to remain profitable, you should consider setting a Minimum ROAS control.